RESET YOUR EXPECTATIONS

 It takes time

 Developing a new product from scratch to perfection takes time in general, and it is particularly true for sportswear.
 Sure, if you had all resources gathered in one place it could move pretty fast, but that is not the case in reality.
 It is about setting our expectations right.
-In the article How to start a sportswear brand, we talk about the different steps in taking your business from A to B. The entire startup phase doesn’t necessarily need to take a long period of time.
+The entire startup phase doesn’t necessarily need to take a long period of time.
 Especially if you already are a team working together to create a plan and strategy for your brand.
 But when it comes to the product development phase, it can be time consuming.
 For example, you need to define the collection before you design it, you need to design it before making a tech pack, you need to have a tech pack before you can make the pattern, and so on.
 All these steps require first that you find someone to actually perform them, and then account for the time needed to accomplish them.
 Since one is a prerequisite of the other, a delay in one step will delay your entire plan.

 It’s a winding road